The OncoMark Process

 Development of the OncoMasTR test

-Through our network of clinical and scientific collaborators, we successfully combined the mRNA expression levels of prognosis-linked MTRs with standard clinical risk factors into a risk scoring algorithm which underpins the OncoMasTR Test .
+Through a network of clinical and scientific collaborators, the OncoMark team successfully combined the mRNA expression levels of prognosis-linked MTRs with standard clinical risk factors into a risk scoring algorithm which underpins the OncoMasTR Test .
 The test was subjected to training and refinement using microarray databases and real-world patient samples before independent clinical validation using the TransATAC cohort .

 The results revealed that the OncoMasTR test was capable of classifying patients as low risk with more accuracy compared to the leading breast cancer prognostic test in the market thereby supporting the ongoing technical, clinical and commercial translation of the test.